Codecademy/docs/content/sql/concepts/primary-keys/primary-keys.md

   - 'paths/analyze-data-with-sql'
 ---

-SQL tables sometimes have a column that uniquely identifies each row of that table.
-These special columns are called primary keys.
+Sometimes, SQL tables are distinguished through **primary keys**, a special column that will uniquely identify each row of that table.

 A primary key column has a few requirements: